Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ## User Experience (UX)

 Free the Bees is a command line game played on one screen with elements that update to progress the game and give the user feedback.
-It was designed to be played on... screen size?
-Mention mobile-first???
+It is deployed to Heroku to improve accessibility.

 ### Key information for the site

-- A header with a title introducing the page and a logo.
-- A welcome page with instructions for the new user to commence playing.
+- A Title Art welcomes the new user to the game and invites them to commence playing.
+- A back story and instructions draw the player in and asks them for their name at the end - input required is highlighted by a different colour.
+- The users guess where they think they can help the bees, and they are rewarded with a unicode bee if they are successful, or a unicode empty hexagon commisserates if they didn't find a bee.
+- At each turn, the user confirms they would like to keep playing, so they don't get stuck in a long loop.
-- A pop up at the end to give a final score and feedback and invite the user to refresh the game to play again.
+- Finally, their score is displayed and the user is invited to refresh the game to play again or exit the program.
-- Links to find out more about me include my LinkedIn and GitHub profiles which open in a new tab.

 #### Goals

+- To have a fun game.
-- To have an interactive site that is responsive for screen sizes from handheld devices to larger monitors.
+- To have an interactive site that is usable on handheld devices to larger monitors.
-- To have a site that is intuitive and accessible both visually and for people using screen readers.
+- To have a site that is intuitive and accessible both visually and logistically.
 - To highlight the importance and the plight of bees in nature.
-- To provide resources to find out more about me and other projects.

 #### First Time User Goals